r-spacex/submanager/CONTRIBUTING.md

 .\env\Scripts\activate.bat
 ```

-Of course you're free to use any environment management tool of your choice (conda, virtualenvwrapper, pyenv, etc).
+Of course, you're free to use any environment management tool of your choice (conda, virtualenvwrapper, pyenv, etc).

-### Installation
+### Install Sub Manager in dev mode

 To install the package in editable ("development") mode (where updates to the source files will be reflected in the installed package) and include the dependencies used for development, run